liucaissr/MapReduce-based-Video-Summarization-System/README.md

         Enable the VideoMapreduce(java project) to call the video summary library built from from VideoSummaryLib (C++ project).

     1. Hadoop Mapreduce:

         Operates video with big data using Mapreduce programming model on Hadoop platform.

-        3.1 Map:

-        parallel processing the video summary on the video split on each block.
+        1. Map: parallel processing the video summary on the video split on each block.

             <filename, file frameoffset> -> <filename, list of (frameoffset +summarized files)>

-        3.2 Reduce:

-        Combine the summarized video files of the splits with the same filename.
+        1. Reduce: combine the summarized video files of the splits with the same filename.

             <filename, list of (frameoffset +summarized files)> -> <filename, result summary file>

-        3.3 VideoInputFormat:

-        Override the FileInputFormat class in Hadoop in order to keep the completeness of the video processing unit in the videoSummaryLib .
+        1. VideoInputFormat: Override the FileInputFormat class in Hadoop in order to keep the completeness of the video processing unit in the videoSummaryLib .

-* Other guidelines

-### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact